What are the AMOs?

 USED requires states to establish ambitious but achievable AMOs in reading, mathematics, and graduation and to publicly report performance on each.
 AMO data will be reported publicly on school report cards beginning for the 2011-12 school year.
 AMOs are part of Wisconsin’s accountability system, but they are not used to calculate the accountability scores that determine ratings and support.
 In other words, AMOs are not factored into the accountability index.

-Since all schools will receive a school report card and the AMOs are included in the school report card data, all schools can readily gauge progress with their students and specific student groups.
-Schools can pinpoint how much progress their students and each student group will need to make by 2016-17, potentially establishing five-year improvement plans to use as a focal point.
+Since schools receive a school report card and the AMOs are included in the school report card data, schools can readily gauge progress with their students and specific student groups using school report card data.
+Schools can pinpoint how much progress their students and each student group will need to make by 2016-17, potentially establishing multi-year improvement plans to use as a focal point.